||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

-Howard grew up in Denver NC and went to school at NCSU in Nuclear Engineering.
+Fuller's dome enterprise, Synergetics, was joined by Thomas C. (T. C.) Howard, who became owner when Fuller left in 1958.
+T. C. Howard grew up in Denver NC and went to school at NCSU in Nuclear Engineering.
 He became an architect by passing the state architecture exam, establishing a reputation for brilliance that still endures.

 In 1956, Synergetics was under contract to the United States Department of Commerce.
 They designed and test-built a 100-foot diameter trade fair pavilion dome in Raleigh.
 It was then flown to Kabul, Afghanistan and later used for trade fairs and expositions in South America, Africa, Europe and the Orient.
 That same year Synergetics designed and built what was at the time the world's largest free-span structure, a 384-foot diameter geodesic dome in Baton Rouge, Louisiana constructed for the Union Tank Car Company as a facility to house and repair railroad cars.

 Synergetics Inc.'s dome business boomed, including commissions for the St. Louis Climatron at the Missouri Botanical Garden, left.
-A 125-foot diameter hemisphere was designed for use by Queen Elizabeth II when she visited Ghana, and various other domes went to the Air Force Academy, the 1961 Seattle and 1964 New York World's Fairs, and to Cleveland, St. Louis, New Orleans, and Niagara Falls.
+A 125-foot diameter hemisphere was designed for use by Queen Elizabeth II when she visited Ghana, and other domes went to the Air Force Academy, the 1961 Seattle and 1964 New York World's Fairs, and to Cleveland, St. Louis, New Orleans, and Niagara Falls.

 Typically, domes are better suited as commercial rather than residential application.
-They can be erected on a moment's notice, provide an instant venue, then packed up and on to the next town.
-More than 500,000 geodesic domes were built around the world and many are still in use.
+They can be erected on a moment's notice, provide an instant venue, then packed up to the next site.
+According to the Buckminster Fuller Institute, the largest geodesic-dome structures are:

 Adapted from Wikipedia and NC Architects and Builders.

 1982 - The William H. Bahr House, 1326 Poplar Lane, Hillsborough NC.
 Assembled from a kit by the Bahrs.
-Was unoccupied and on the market 2007-2011.
-Sold in 2012 to John Corey who is fixing it up.
+Was unoccupied and for sale 2007-2011.
+Sold in 2012 to John Corey.

 2000 - The Jim and Melanie Kaslik Dome, aka Cloud Hidden, 611 Upper Sondley Drive, Asheville NC.
 Manufactured by Monolithic Domes.
 Overlooks the Blue Ridge Parkway.
 5300 square feet of heated living space, 2000 square feet of unheated living space and 1000 square feet in an elevated, two-level, stamped-concrete porch.
 Featured on HGTV in 2001.
 Featured in the Aug/Sep 2003 issue of Fine Homebuilding Magazine.
 Featured Sep 2006 in Architectural Digest.
 Sold in 2007 to Craig Crossman.